 How many calories are there are in one slice of pizza?
-We’ve ranked 9 popular pizzas from least to highest calories.
-Now, you’ll know which one to avoid the next time you indulge in this quick comfort food!
+Maybe you ate a slice or two and want to track your calories?
+We’ve ranked 9 popular pizzas from least to highest calories just for you!

 How much is one pizza slice (grams and calories)?

 Before we dive into the list, let’s clarify a couple of measurement issues.
 The first issue is defining what a slice of pizza is.
 A wide slice cut from a big, thick pizza cannot be compared to a tiny slice of small, thin pizza.
 Therefore, we have settled on a standard 92-gram slice cut from a typical 12-inch pizza.
 Our standard slice weighs 92g, so that we can compare different pizzas on a weight-for-weight basis.